Governments reject latest EU budget compromise

 Sweden, Germany and Britain have demanded cuts of 100-200 billion euros to the European Commission's proposed 1 trillion euro total, slightly more than 1 percent of the 27-nation bloc's gross domestic product.
 By contrast national government spending accounts for between 40 and 56 percent of member states' GDP.

-A diplomat from Poland, biggest net recipient of EU funds, criticised Cyprus for concentrating solely on wielding the axe.
+A diplomat from Poland, biggest net recipient of EU funds, criticized Cyprus for concentrating solely on wielding the axe.

 Polish Prime Minister Donald Tusk said he had warned Britain, which seeks the deepest cut in spending, that if there was no deal, the current EU budget would remain in force provisionally with two percent added each year for inflation.